HolisticWare-Xamarin-Tools/HolisticWare.Tools.Devices/README.md

 readme.md

-Set od managed APIs, libraries and nuget package for
+Set of managed APIs, libraries and nuget package for

 *  launching emulators and simulators